LOGIA is scalable. Contact me on +45 40 68 58 88 to find out how to get started.

 In what manner, and to what extent, are the current storage processes supported?

-You may already see opportunities for improvement once you’ve gone over these points.
+You may already see opportunities for improvement once you have gone over these points.
 They are important inputs for a more in-depth analysis of your warehouse.

 A warehouse analysis is based on your current warehouse setup and spots untapped potential.
 Furthermore, it is a starting point for prioritizing improvement measures and choosing applicable solutions.